-The conceptual postulates of this work should be based on human rights principles and be appealing to experimenting young people.
-Building and retention of rapport with PWUD at early stages of their substance use will allow to prevent transition to riskier and more harmful patterns of use and sexual behaviour as well as HIV infection and other problems associated with high risk behaviours.
-One example is the concept of Smart Pleasure, utilised by Ukraine harm reduction project Drugstore.
+The conceptual postulates of this work should be based on human rights principles and appeal to experimenting young people.
+Building and retaining rapport with PWUD at the early stages of their substance use will prevent the transition to riskier and more harmful patterns of use and sexual behaviour, as well as HIV infection and other problems associated with high risk behaviours.
+One example is the concept of Smart Pleasure, utilised by the Ukraine harm reduction project Drugstore.

 The work should use culturally appropriate Internet and social media channels carefully targeted at people who already use psychoactive substances or engage in other high-risk behaviours.

-Meticulous design and branding of communication channels and materials and service delivery platforms needs to appeal to the target audience.
+Meticulous design and branding of communication channels and materials and service delivery platforms need to appeal to the target audience.

-Service delivery and outreach should combine online and offline (e.g., at drop-in centres or entertainment venues) methods.
+Service delivery and outreach should combine online and offline methods (e.g., at drop-in centres or entertainment venues).

 Services should use appealing harm reduction and HIV prevention commodities field tested with the target audience.

 Studies of substance use and sexual practice should monitor the drug scene and inform interventions and policy development.
-Field and online surveys can also be used as outreach channel.
+Field and online surveys can also be used as outreach channels.

-Drug checking is by far the most popular service among recreational users of psychoactive substances.
+Drug checking is the most popular service among recreational users of psychoactive substances.
 Programmes should utilise drug checking modalities currently allowed in their locations.
-On-site distribution and home delivery of colorimetric tests for self-checking by the clients can be utilised in places where collection of samples from client for further professional analysis is not yet possible.
-This should be combined with the development of feedback channels with due attention to protecting privacy of the clients and ensuring confidentiality and safety of programme participants.
+On-site distribution and home delivery of colorimetric tests for self-checking by the clients can be utilised in places where collection of samples for further professional analysis is not yet possible.
+This should be combined with developing feedback channels with due attention to protecting the client’s privacy and ensuring the confidentiality and safety of programme participants.

-Drug checking programmes should contain a strong harm reduction communication component and provide individualised counselling and advice based on the specific risks associated with the use substances and harm reduction methods.
+Drug checking programmes should contain a strong harm reduction communication component and provide individualised counselling and advice based on the specific risks associated with the use of substances and harm reduction methods.

 Prevention of Overdose